Cannot ship to OH.

 This strain, known as ‘Splash of Cream’, is even more unusual.
 It offers the bonus of variegated foliage: cream-colored spots and splashes against the green background.
 Full sun.
 Annual.

-Collected starting in late June 2022.
+Collected starting in early July to late August 2023.
 At least 20 seeds.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.